Puppy Socialization is both great fun and essential.

 - Myth #4 Too much play with dogs leads to a dog that blows you off

 Every parent knows your kids do not listen as well when at play with a bunch of other kids.
 No one would ever consider not letting kids play is the answer to this problem.
 Play has loads of benefits for learning many social life skills.
 We’ll work on responsive skills & obedience training around big distractions like other dogs, but don’t deprive your puppy from important learning opportunities along the way.

 We must prioritize socialization, lots of good experience with lots of novel people, animals things and environments.
 We don’t teach babies how to keep themselves safe or behave appropriately, we set up environments to manage their safety and redirect them constantly to teach them the do’s and don’ts.
 Don’t get me wrong, you can teach your puppy skills along the way too.
 We’ll want to keep our expectations in line with what puppy is currently capable.
 Early on we avoid rehearsal of the wrong stuff through management – keep puppy someplace she can’t get into trouble when you are unable to watch her.
 Redirect her to help her learn the right things until she has the skills for managing herself.
-For tips on setting your dog up for success through management, check out the “Recipe for Success” video.

 I want you to be selective in where you go for puppy classes or puppy socials.
 Drive as far as necessary for the best in your area, it’s only for a short time.
 Puppy classes and socials can be a total blast and great stuff for both you and your dog when they are run and set up right.